johandahlberg/PiperWorkshop/tutorial.md

 Advantages of using Piper:
 * Simplifies process of deploying Queue on Uppmax
 * Has predefined workflows for many common NGS applications (WGS, exome, RNA read counts and differential expression)
-* Has predefined build blocks for running some common NGS tasks such as alignments, variant calling, etc.
+* Has predefined building blocks for running some common NGS tasks such as alignments, variant calling, etc.

 Running it locally
 ------------------